rui314/mold/README.md

   fast, so it doesn't seem to make much sense to proceed without fixing the final file layout.

-  There's actually a chance that this idea could slow down the linker overall.
+  The other reason to reject this idea is because there's good a chance for this idea to have a negative impact on linker's overall performance.
 If we copy file contents before fixing the layout, we can't apply relocations to them while copying because symbol addresses are not available yet.
 If we fix the file layout first, we can apply relocations while copying, which is effectively zero-cost due to a very good data locality.
 On the other hand, if we apply relocations long after we copy file contents, it's pretty expensive because section contents are very likely to have been evicted from CPU cache.

 - Incremental linking